chenghz4/122B_p2/README.md

 To run this example:
 1. clone this repository using `git clone https://github.com/UCI-Chenli-teaching/project2-api-example.git`
-2. open Eclipse -> right click under Project Explorer -> import -> import -> under "Maven" -> Existing Maven Projects -> Click Finish.
+2. open Eclipse -> File -> import -> under "Maven" -> Existing Maven Projects -> Click Finish.
 3. For "Root Directory", click "Browse" and select this repository's folder.
 Click Finish.

 `Movie.java` is a Java servlet that talks to the database and get the stars.
 It returns a list of stars in JSON format.